Farm museum

 A farm museum, or museum farm, is a museum based on a historical farm and its buildings, presenting agricultural history.
 Often the farm is still a working farm, for demonstration and educational purposes.
+Occasionally these museums are required to move from their original locations to a new site.
+This relocation can occur for various reasons, such as preservation efforts, urban development, expansion, or improved accessibility for visitors.

+Notable examples

+Farm museums and living history sites around the world include: